Looking good! Exhibits, galleries, cinemas, artists’ collectives, and paint-your-own venues.

 Distinctive photography of architecture, interiors, products, and people for business.
 Services include digital image retouching (our images or yours), consulting and classes, in-house Giclée printing and book publishing.

-Focusing on American art from 18th century to present day, Danforth Art has a permanent collection of 3,500 works of art and offers 400 yearly studio art courses, family workshops and artist lectures.
+Focusing on American art from 19th century to present day, the Danforth Art Museum has a permanent collection of over 3,500 works of art and offers studio art courses, workshops, and artist lectures.
+Exhibitions focus on historical American art and contemporary, regional artists.

 19 Summer Street, Maynard 01754